nasaofficial/MEZO/README ( ENGLISH ).md

 Function: Activates Windows 10 using a predefined activation key.

 Option 6
+Function: Activates Microsoft Office using a predefined activation key.

+Option 7
 Function: Runs a PowerShell script to tweak some settings.

-Option 7
-Function: Exits the program.

 Option 8
 Function: Opens a Telegram link to contact the developer for help.

+Option 9
+Closes The Program